simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 unbalance things by definition; just exclude them from the report with `-R/--real`.
 This also excludes balanced virtual postings (with bracketed account name), but that will probably be harmless.

+#### 6. Partial reports
+Many kinds of report query could exclude some data and disturb the accounting equation.
+When testing this, avoid most queries.
+And if you specify a report start date, be sure to include balances from previous transactions, by adding `-H/--historical`.
+(Or use the `bse` command, which does this automatically.)

 ### An improved zero total report
 Combining these, here is a better command to test the accounting